mwitte/TechDivision.Neos.Search/src/Documentation/HowTo.rst

 Testing
 -------

-The Com.TechDivision.Neos.Search is 100% test covered by unit tests.
+The TechDivision.Neos.Search is 100% test covered by unit tests.
 Only the command controller is not covered.
 This command controller was only for simple testing and debugging and should get removed in future.

 The functional tests are currently not suitable because in testing context the database is set up but not filled